-The Dean of Students Serves as the Conduct Officer for RMCAD and is charged with upholding the tenets detailed in the Code of Conduct, and state and federal laws.
-Reported violations of the Code of Conduct will be reported to the Dean of Students who will investigate, document, and resolve alleged infractions using established procedures.
+The Conduct Administrator is charged with upholding the tenets detailed in the Code of Conduct, and state and federal laws.
+Reported violations of the Code of Conduct will be reported to the Conduct Administrator who will investigate, document, and resolve alleged infractions using established procedures.